one-for-all/gorilla-physics/README.md

 It should generate a plot ("acrobot swingup energy.png") that shows the total energy of the system against time.

+Profile the run-time of an example:

+`samply record cargo run --bin acrobot`

+This would run the example, and show profiling result & flame graph in browser, assuming [samply](https://github.com/mstange/samply) is installed, and Firefox profiler plugin (in Chrome) is installed.

 ## References

 It mainly implements the theory in Roy Featherstone's book [Rigid Body Dynamics Algorithm](https://royfeatherstone.org/).